typ3z3r0/gocoin-prestashop/README.md

 ### 3. Configuration

-1. In the Admin panel click Modules > Payment , then click Install button under GoCoin. <br><br>
+1. In the Admin panel click Modules > Payment , then click the Install button under GoCoin. <br><br>

 2. Configure GoCoin Payment extension<br>
   a) Enter Merchant ID and Secret key <br>